bugulin/Charging/README.md

 - The application uses many experimental APIs of Compose Material 3.
 - Jetpack Compose renders a level smaller UI (e.g. Headline Medium in Large top app bar looks like Headline Small).
+- The charging history screen hasn't been tested out with larger number of items.
+Probably use of some pager will be appropriate.

 <sup>This project was created as a credit program for the
 [Mobile Devices Programming](https://d3s.mff.cuni.cz/teaching/nprg056/)